arcbjorn/ledger/README.md

 ### Account Lifecycle

-- **Creation**: Accounts are created with an initial balance and direction
+- **Creation**: Accounts are created with an initial balance and direction (disabled=false by default)
 - **Modification**: Balances can only be modified through transactions
+- **Disabling**: Accounts can be disabled to prevent future transactions while preserving transaction history
-- **Deletion**: Accounts cannot be deleted once created.
-In production systems, implement soft deletion to preserve transaction history and ledger integrity
+- **Deletion**: Accounts cannot be deleted once created to maintain ledger integrity

 ### Account Directions